develop-me/bootcamp--setup/windows/readme.md

 **Make sure that Vagrant and ConEmu are installed before continuing.**

-- Type "developers" into the search bar, then click on the "For developers settings option"
+- Type "developers" into the search bar, then click on "For developers settings"
 - In the window that appears select "Developer Mode", then click on "Yes" when prompted
 - Type "windows features" into the search bar, then click on "Turn Windows features on or off"
 - In the window that appears tick the box named "Windows Subsystem for Linux (Beta)", then click on "OK"